aleparedes/BVG-Departures-Board/README.md

 A real-time LED-style departure board for Berlin's public transport system (BVG/VBB).
 This single-page web application displays upcoming bus, tram, and train departures with an authentic LED display aesthetic.

+## Purpose

+This project was born out of a simple daily frustration: constantly checking my phone before leaving home to catch the bus.
+Instead of repeatedly pulling out my phone, I decided to repurpose an old unused phone and mount it in my corridor as a permanent departure display.

+**The goal is simple:**
+- See exactly when to leave home to catch the bus without waiting at the stop
+- Display real-time departure information in a convenient, always-visible location
+- Recreate the authentic look and feel of real BVG departure boards
+- Give new life to old electronics that would otherwise sit unused

+The result is a beautiful, LED-style departure board that runs continuously, helping you time your departure perfectly while adding a touch of retro charm to your home.

 ## Features

 - **Real-time Departure Information**: Fetches live data from BVG/VBB public transport APIs